schorfES/node-lintspaces/README.md

 object is a filepath which contains validation errors.

 Under each filepath there is an other object with at least one key.
-Those key(s) are the specific linenumbers of the file containing an array with error messages.
+Those key(s) are the specific linenumbers of the file containing an array with errors.

 The following lines shows the structure of the validation result in JSON
 notation: